NEW LONDON MUSIC SOCIETY and WYCOMBE MUSIC SUMMER SCHOOL

 CONSTITUTION and POLICIES

-The New London Music Society is in the process of becoming a Charitable Incorporated Organisation (CIO) and its assets will shortly be transferred to a new organisation named ‘New London Music Association’ – Charity number 1179200.
+The assets of the New London Music Society have transferred to a Charitable Incorporated Organisation (CIO) named ‘New London Music Association’ – Charity number 1179200.
 This transfer, agreed at the 2018 NLMS Annual General Meeting, puts the society on a modern footing, with an up-to-date constitution drafted in accordance with Charity Commission guidelines for CIOs; it will have no impact on attendance at, or the running of, the society’s offerings such as the Summer School described on this website.
-As ‘NLMS’ has become a well-known brand name, we intend to retain it for the foreseeable future.
+As ‘NLMS’ has become a well-known brand name of NLMA, we intend to retain it as our identity for the foreseeable future.